pariveda/osdupy/README.md

     profile=profile)
 ```

+### Automatically re-authorizing the client
+Each client will automatically attempt to re-authorize when its access token expires.
+In order for this re-authorization to succeed, you will need to supply the client with additional parameters (either through environment variables or in their consructor):

+#### Simple Client:
+1. OSDU_CLIENTWITHSECRET_ID
+1. OSDU_CLIENTWITHSECRET_SECRET
+1. REFRESH_TOKEN
+1. REFRESH_URL

+#### AWS Client:
+1. OSDU_PASSWORD (in the environment variables, or somewhere else it can persist securely)

+#### Service Principal:
+N/A--this client can re-authorize with just the variables needed for it to instantiate

 ### Using the client

 Below are just a few usage examples.
 See [integration tests](https://github.com/pariveda/osdupy/blob/master/tests/tests_integration.py) for more comprehensive usage examples.